varp/vardan.pro/_drafts/2017-11-30-grand-refactoring-of-sublimetext-nodejs-plugin.markdown

 tests.
 Now we can test plugin functionality on different platforms with a different versions of NodeJs.

-With the help of all the stuff listed above we can develop new or bugfixing old functionality with enjoy.🕺
+With the help of all the stuff listed above, we can develop new or bug fixing old functionality with enjoying.🕺

+### User experience